Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-In network security and forensics, understanding malware categories isn't just about memorizing definitions—it's about recognizing attack vectors, persistence mechanisms, and propagation methods that determine how threats spread and how investigators trace them.
-You're being tested on your ability to classify threats based on their behavior, identify appropriate countermeasures, and understand the forensic artifacts each type leaves behind.
+In network security and forensics, understanding malware categories is about recognizing attack vectors, persistence mechanisms, and propagation methods that determine how threats spread and how investigators trace them.
+You need to classify threats based on their behavior, identify appropriate countermeasures, and understand the forensic artifacts each type leaves behind.

 Each malware category exploits different system vulnerabilities and requires distinct detection and remediation strategies.
-Whether you're analyzing a compromised network, responding to an incident, or designing defensive architectures, knowing why each category behaves the way it does will help you connect symptoms to causes.
-Don't just memorize what each malware type does—understand what makes it unique, how it propagates, and what evidence it leaves for forensic analysis.
+Whether you're analyzing a compromised network, responding to an incident, or designing defensive architectures, knowing why each category behaves the way it does helps you connect symptoms to causes.
+Don't just memorize what each malware type does.
+Understand what makes it unique, how it propagates, and what evidence it leaves for forensic analysis.

-Compare: Viruses vs. Worms—both self-replicate, but viruses need a host file and user action while worms spread independently through network vulnerabilities.
-For incident response questions, this distinction determines whether you focus on endpoint isolation (worms) or user education (viruses).
+Compare: Viruses vs. Worms: both self-replicate, but viruses need a host file and user action while worms spread independently through network vulnerabilities.
+For incident response, this distinction determines whether you prioritize endpoint isolation and network segmentation (worms) or user education and file-level scanning (viruses).

 These categories rely on social engineering and disguise to gain initial access.
 The malware masquerades as legitimate software or hides within trusted applications, exploiting user trust rather than technical vulnerabilities.

-Compare: Spyware vs. Keyloggers—keyloggers are a specialized subset of spyware focused specifically on keyboard input, while spyware broadly captures all user activity.
-Both require stealth, but keyloggers may exist as physical devices invisible to software scans.
+Compare: Spyware vs. Keyloggers: keyloggers are a specialized subset of spyware focused specifically on keyboard input, while spyware broadly captures all user activity.
+Both require stealth, but hardware keyloggers are completely invisible to software scans, which is why physical security audits matter.

 These sophisticated threats are designed to maintain long-term access while evading detection.
 They represent advanced attacker capabilities and pose significant challenges for both real-time detection and forensic investigation.

-Compare: Rootkits vs. Fileless Malware—rootkits achieve persistence through deep system integration and hiding, while fileless malware evades detection by avoiding disk writes entirely.
-Both challenge traditional forensics, but rootkits modify the system while fileless malware exploits it as-is.
+Compare: Rootkits vs. Fileless Malware: rootkits achieve persistence through deep system integration and hiding, while fileless malware evades detection by avoiding disk writes entirely.
+Both challenge traditional forensics, but the approaches differ.
+Rootkits modify the system (kernel hooks, altered system calls), so you look for integrity violations.
+Fileless malware exploits the system as-is, so you look for suspicious use of legitimate tools in memory and logs.

 These categories represent monetized cybercrime operations.
 They leverage compromised systems for direct financial gain or as resources for larger attack campaigns.

-Compare: Ransomware vs. Botnets—ransomware directly monetizes individual victims, while botnets monetize collective resources (computing power, bandwidth) for various criminal services.
-Both represent organized cybercrime, but investigation approaches differ significantly.
+Compare: Ransomware vs. Botnets: ransomware directly monetizes individual victims through extortion, while botnets monetize collective resources (computing power, bandwidth) for various criminal services.
+Both represent organized cybercrime, but investigation approaches differ.
+Ransomware investigations focus on the encryption event, initial access vector, and data exfiltration.
+Botnet investigations focus on C2 infrastructure, communication patterns, and the scope of compromised devices.

 | Concept | Best Examples |